2023 Solar Incentives Guide for Whittier, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering contract with your Whittier utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then subtract this value from your utility bill each month.
+- Net Metering: You can sign a net metering agreement with your Whittier utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then subtract this value from your monthly utility bill.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these could include rebates, tax credits and more.
-These incentives might be handled by your county or municipality, or by the California government.
-Some incentives may be available for a limited time, while others are ongoing.
+As with federal incentives, these may include tax credits, rebates and more.
+Incentives may be handled by the state of California, or by your county or municipality.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Whittier